-or a file loaded, in this case 'kernel.bin' to address 0x100000:
+or a file loaded, in this case "kernel.bin" to address 0x100000:

-'''

 ubifsload 100000 kernel.bin

-'''

-6.5 Using the Onboard Parallel NOR Flash
+6.6 Using the SPI Flash for OS

-The onboard parallel NOR flash is not used together with a file system, it is used raw.
-It does not contain any U-Boot components and is completely free for the user usage.
-It's primary function is to store VxWorks® bootroms and images.
+The SPI flash for OS is not used together with a file system, it is used raw.
+It does not contain any U-Boot components and is completely free for user usage.
+It's primary function is to store VxWorks® boot ROMs and images.